rwpalmer/tzLib/examples/tzLib_201/tzLib_201_README.md

 **Is an advanced code sample that demonstrates:**

-	* How the time zone ID be changed while the device is running
+	* How the time zone ID be changed while a device is running
-	* How we can emulate DST changes for application testing
+	* How we can trigger pending DST changes for application testing
 	* How to access the data that tzLib downloads

   **_NOTE: A SERIAL MONITOR IS REQUIRED TO DISPLAY tzLib201 OUTPUT_**

 You will find two serial monitor captures below.
-These provide some sense for the data that this firmware displays.
+These provide some sense for the data that this sample firmware displays.
 In the first capture, we opt to change time zone.
-Then we are given a list of time zones to choose from.
-The capture shows that we selected time zone t, which is AustraliaTasmania.
+We are then presented with a list of time zones to choose from.
+The capture shows that we selected time zone *t*, which is *AustraliaTasmania*.
 That time zone has a DST transition scheduled for 2AM Sunday October 1st, 2017.
-At that time, they will move from standard time to DST.
+At that time, this zone will move from standard time to DST.

 In the second capture, we opt to perform that DST transition NOW.
 The top portion of the capture shows how the settings were before the transition, and